NYCPlanning/design/CPE/CPE-user-feedback-outline.md

 The design team plans to launch a user survey to understand the following:

-- What are common tasks are users trying to accomplish?
+1. What are common tasks are users trying to accomplish?
     > Figuring out if the new simplified user interface enhances their experience and prompts users to utilize CPE more.

-- Users previous experience with the older version of CPE.
+2. Users previous experience with the older version of CPE.

     > What were users' pain points?
 How were these problems addressed?
 How did users try to accomplish their tasks?

-- Understanding what criteria is needed for our usability.
+3. Understanding what criteria is needed for our usability.

     > Gathering observations to help construct a scale to gauge the success rate in terms of usability.

+## Timeline

+Determining how much time each stage of the user research phase would take.

+> [!NOTE]
+> Timeline is tentative as we are trying to finalize details related to the launch date for CPE.

+Things to consider when accounting for timeline:

+- Determining survey period to collect initial feedback
+- Going through survey feedback with Design and Capital Planning
+- Scheduling interviews with participants
+- Hosting individual interviews
+- Setting up coordination for incentives and follow through with participants
+- Scoring and synthesizing observations from interview
+- Planning next steps after this feedback iteration

 ### Delivery